-Overtime is not paid but time off in lieu may be taken, where are expected to demonstrate their suitability for the post.
+Overtime is not paid but time off in lieu may be taken, where appropriate, as the post may involve some new employees undertake a probationary period of 6 months; in which time they are expected to demonstrate their suitability for the post.

-Duration of post: This post is offered on a permanent basis.
-All new employees
+Duration of post: This post is offered on a 10-month fixed term basis.
+All